Are you over 65 or do you have a long term condition? If so you can ask for a flu jab when we are giving them.

 Flu (influenza) is a very common illness that is hilghly infectious and spread by the coughs and sneezes of people who have it.

 You do not have to be in direct contact with some one who has flu, you can also pick up flu by touching something like a door handle if someone who has flu has touched it before you.

 Flu isn't like a bad cold, you are likely to feel much worse, as well as having a temperature, headache , sore throat and dry cough, you could be shivery, achy and even too weak to get out of bed.
 Flu can develop into more serious illnesses, such as bronchitis and pneumonia, which could lead to a stay in hospital.

 You can be protected against flu by having a simple vaccination against it.
 The flu vaccine gives good protection against flu and lasts for about a year.

 The seasonal flu vacine has been well tested, has an excellent safety record and is given to millions of people in the UK and around the world every year.

-To protect patients who are most at risk of serious illness or death if they develop flu, the Department of Health recommends flu vaccination every year for everyone in the groups below.
+To protect patients who are most at risk of serious illness or death if they develop flu, the Department of Health recommends flu vaccination every year for everyone who is in an at risk group.
 We are unable to offer a flu vaccine to patients who are not in one of the at risk groups.

 Its a fact that flu can be serious, so it pays to be protected.
-For more inforamtion please follow the link:
+For more inforamtion please follow the links: